 Here’s the thing about recognition: the people giving it have good intentions, but if they don’t know at least a little bit about the recognition recipient, the praise may fall far short of the positive benefits they’d hope for.
 That’s why we sometimes feel our tokens of appreciation aren’t, well, appreciated.

-Before you write off these people as ingrates, consider how their personality may play into the picture.
+Here’s the people equation take-away: before you write off these folks as ingrates, consider how their personality may play into the picture.
 Is the person you praised outgoing and enthusiastic?
 Or perhaps she’s more reserved.
 Maybe he’s a hard-charging character, or is an analytical “thinking” type.
 Paying careful attention to your colleague’s natural preferences for recognition can provide you clues into the best way to show your appreciation.

 No-Frills.
 People with this preference are direct, “straight-shooter” types.
-This person does not want a 10-piece marching band to announce his or her accomplishment.
+This person does not want a 10-piece marching band to announce their accomplishment.
 Keep the praise simple.